 Silver Falls State Park

 Love easy hikes with an abundance of spectacular photo opportunities?
-The largest park in Oregon, Silver Falls State Park is only 56 miles south of Portland.
-Fresh forest air, flourishing ferns, fascinating basalt rock formations, and dozens of spectacular waterfalls await the outdoor enthusiast.
+The largest state park in Oregon, Silver Falls State Park lies only 56 miles south of Portland.
+Fresh forest air, flourishing ferns, moss-covered trees, fascinating basalt rock formations, and dozens of spectacular waterfalls await the outdoor enthusiast.

 On the way back, you’ll also have the opportunity to celebrate your glorious day with a glass of wine from one of the many wineries situated around nearby Salem.
 The scenic town is, in fact, the capital city of Oregon and well worth a visit.
 Salem is renowned for its scenery and beautiful views as it’s surrounded by flower fields, vineyards, and lush green pastures.

 In the mood for something completely different?
 Transport yourself to another world by visiting Smith Rock State Park.
 The scenic drive to the park is a little under three hours.
 Once you arrive, it’ll feel like you left Oregon long ago.

 The sheer cliffs of basalt and tuft reach high into the clear blue skies, reminding of the beautiful desert scenes from Nevada, Arizona, or Utah.